ham2k/polo.ham2k.com/content/en/docs/first-operation/index.md

 The following manual will explain many of the features you expect to use in more detail.

-See this video for a live demonstration.
+Watch this video for a live demonstration.

 [<img src="./firstoperation.png" width=450>](https://youtu.be/N1Z5NZNORdg)